College: Education, Health, and Human Sciences

 2) successful completion of ATR 1800 and

-3) must meet all technical standards for admission.
+3) must meet all required program standards for admission.

 Contact an academic advisor for details.